mochammadichsan/NAMPTiDBv.1.0/README.md

 JUMLAH inhibitor + non-inhibitor = 2466 + 73 = 2539 records

+I used CodePen Home "Duplicate Word Finder (https://codepen.io/finnhvman/pen/oPwXRa)" to find duplication in this NAMPT list

 **The next step is to visualize the data by using matplotlib**